-The remuneration policy should be designed so that the firm can decide that the a deferred payment may be cancelled in part or in whole if at a later date it is demonstrated that the employee, department or firm did not fulfil the performance criteria.
+The remuneration policy should be designed so that the firm can decide that a deferred payment may be cancelled in part or in full if at a later date it is demonstrated that the employee, unit or firm did not fulfil the performance criteria.
 The firm should also be able to refrain from paying deferred variable remuneration if its position is significantly weakened, in particular if the firm no longer is considered to be able to continue conducting business or if it needs to receive government funding in accordance with the Government Support to Credit Institutions Act (2008:814).

-The firm should endeavour to commit the employee to not use such personal risk hedging strategies or insurances that are aimed at mitigating or eliminating the effects of an adjustment or cancellation of a deferred payment as a result of a subsequent analysis showing that the performance criteria were not met or that the firm's position was considerably weakened.
+The firm should endeavour to commit the employee to not use personal risk hedging strategies or insurances to mitigate or eliminate the effects of an unpaid variable remuneration being adjusted or cancelled as a result of a subsequent analysis showing that the performance criteria were not met or that the firm's position was considerably weakened.